 Entrepreneurs pay pension insurance and contributions for the state employment policy, while sickness insurance is paid on a voluntary basis.
 For entrepreneurs it is important, if the business activity is the main source of income or not.
-Since 2008 the business activity is the main source of income, if the monthly income from wages and salaries is lower than 2,000 CZK.
+The business activity is the main source of income, if the year income from wages and salaries is lower than 12minimum wage.
 Income from business activity is minor source of income as well, if the person is student (and the age is lower or equal to 26) or pensioner.